KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/07-scripts.md

   DO THIS IF ALL TESTS ARE FALSE fi
 ```
-But as with most things in bash, it's not quite that simple...
+But, as with most things in bash, it's not quite that simple...

 Let's start with the TEST-n bit.
 There are two test-commands in bash `[]` and `[[]]`.
 The second is preferable because it
 allows the use of common string comparison operators and automatically deals with variables with spaces in them.
 Let's just